percona/pmm/source/qan-filtering.rst

 .. figure:: .res/graphics/png/queries_not_filtered.png

-Following example shows how to filter just the queries that are executed on the *Ubuntu* node (note that the filtering panel reflects only Labels available within the set of currently applied filters):
+Following example shows how to filter just the queries that are executed on the *Ubuntu* node.
+Note that Labels unavailable within the set of currently applied filters are shown as gray/disabled on the filtering panel, and the percentage values are dynamically recalculated to reflect the current selection.

 .. figure:: .res/graphics/png/query_filter.png